What is exercise-induced asthma?

-The symptoms of exercise-induced asthma generally begin within five to 20 minutes after the start of physical activity, or 5-10 minutes after brief exercise has stopped.
+The symptoms of exercise-induced asthma generally begin within 5-20 minutes after the start of physical activity, or 5-10 minutes after brief exercise has stopped.
 If you are experiencing any of these symptoms with physical exertion, tell your doctor.

 You should not avoid exercise because of exercise-induced asthma.
 There are steps you can take to control the symptoms and allow you or your child to maintain normal physical activity.

 Maintaining an active lifestyle is important for both physical and mental health.
 The goal of treating exercise-induced asthma is to allow full participation in sports and activities.
-It's important to communicate with your or your child’s health care provider when the treatment plan is not effectively controlling exercise-induced asthma.
-Appropriate treatment will allow you or your child to fully benefit from an exercise program.
+It's important to communicate with your doctor when the treatment plan is not effectively controlling exercise-induced asthma.
+The right treatment will allow you to fully benefit from an exercise program.

 © Copyright 1995-2017 The Cleveland Clinic Foundation.
 All rights reserved.

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
 This document was last reviewed on: 4/27/2017...#4174